sipgate/docs/docs/rest-api/authentication.md

 Since the authentication with OAuth2 tends to confuse people, we start with a few lines of general background information.

-First thing zo understand the authorization process is identifying the three parties involved:
+First thing to understand the authorization process is identifying the three parties involved:

 1. Service provider: The service provider delivers value to its users.
-These users own resources at another service - the resource provicder.
+These users own resources at another service - the resource provider.
 Assumed that you are service provider in our case, "you" means the service provider below.
 3. Resoure owner: The resource owner uses services delivered by the service provider and owns resources hosted by the resource provider.
 The resource owner is called the "user" below.
 2. Resource provider: The resource provider maintains resources that belong to the resource owner. sipgate is the resource provider in our case and "we" or "sipgate" refers to the resource provider below.